GeoscienceAustralia/stormwavecluster/README.md

 hard-coded site specific details (e.g. time-zones, assumptions about structure of source data, etc.).

-It is provided here to be useful as:
+Therefore, we strongly advise against its use as a black-box code.
+Nonetheless, it is provided here to be useful as:

 * a source of examples using routines in ./R, which are more generic
 * an example analysis which can be adapted to another site by an experienced user